0xKiwi/Handbook_for_Melee/README.md

 # How to contribute
 To contribute is very easy :)
-Just email me or send a pull request of you adding a term or technique in this format:
+Just email me or send a pull request of you adding a term or technique in this format to the proper XML file:
 ```
 <string name="technamehere_info_text" title="tech or term name here"><![CDATA[
         Information here